microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 Your extension code can be configured to run in response to various situations that a occur when a user interacts with Visual Studio.
 These are known as entry points.
 Editor extensibility currently supports three entry points: listeners, the [EditorExtensibility](#EditorExtensibility) service object, and commands.

-Listeners are events that get triggered when certain actions occur in the an editor window, known as a `TextView`.
+Event listeners get triggered when certain actions occur in an editor window, represented in code by a `TextView`.
 For example, when a user types something into the editor, a `TextViewChanged` event occurs.
 When an editor window is opened or closed, `TextViewCreated` and `TextViewClosed` events occur.
-Listeners are objects that can be used to set up handlers for those events that your extension can use to perform your custom actions.

 In addition to these entry points, editor extensions can expose functionality via [Commands](commands.md), which you can place on menus, context menus, or toolbars.